 New Mexico Fire Info Active Fire Mapping SWCC Fire Maps NWCC Fire Maps Inciweb Fire Maps

 CURRENT SQM DATA AT REDSHIFT OBSERVATORY

-The SQM or Sky Quality Meter is an instrument which measures the brightness of the sky in MPSAS (magnitudes per square arcsecond).
-For night time skies, this typically ranges from <18.0 to 22.0 – higher numbers indicate darker skies.
-This data is collected and updated every 5 minutes throughout the night.
+The SQM or Sky Quality Meter is an instrument which measures the brightness of the sky.
+The data can be presented in either MPSAS (magnitudes per square arcsecond) or NELM (Naked Eye Limiting Magnitude).
+Redshift Observatory data is collected and updated every 5 minutes throughout the night.
 Acquisition begins and ends at Civil Twilight (dusk to dawn).
 All times are Mountain Time (US & Canada).
-The NELM (Naked Eye Limiting Magnitude) is the apparent magnitude of the faintest star an observer can discern under given sky conditions.
-The limiting magnitude depends strongly on variables such as sky transparency and the observer’s experience and acuity of vision.
+For night time skies, MPSAS typically ranges from <18.0 to 22.0 – higher numbers indicate darker skies.
+NELM (Naked Eye Limiting Magnitude) is the apparent magnitude of the faintest star an observer can discern under given sky conditions.
+The limiting magnitude depends strongly on variables such as sky transparency as well as the observer’s experience and acuity of vision.
 NELM can range from 4 to 8 with higher numbers visible only with telescopes.

 SQM Data Chart

 Above is a chart of the Night Sky Brightness data collected throughout the current night with the SQM at Redshift Observatory.
-On the upper chart, MPSAS is the y-axis and time is the x-axis.
-The smaller chart has NELM for the y-axis.
-These charts shows the relative change in brightness throughout the night.
-Both are essentially saying the same thing and should track each other.
-This is real time at night and is still a work-in-progress (chart and data scripts provided by Rick Young).
+The chart shows NELM for the y-axis and time for the x-axis.
+This shows the relative change in brightness throughout the night with the higher numbers (6+) indicating darker skies.
+The data is real time at night.
+As is much of my web site, it is still a work-in-progress (chart and data scripts provided by Rick Young).